home-assistant/home-assistant.io/source/_components/iperf3.markdown

 ### {% linkable_title Service %}

-Once loaded, the `iperf3` component will expose a service (`iperf3.speedtest`) that can be called to run a speed test on demand.
+Once loaded, the `iperf3` integration will expose a service (`iperf3.speedtest`) that can be called to run a speed test on demand.
 This can be useful if you have enabled manual mode.

 | Service data attribute | Description |
 | `host` | String that point at a configured `host` from configuration.yaml.
 Otherwise, tests will be run against all configured hosts.